alexey-obukhov/psy-supabase/README.md

 Planned Enhancements

-1. **Migrate to self-hosting Supabase**: Work in Progress.
-Already see how it is better, then using supabase.com: free account only has 2gib RAM vs own RAM.
-Was decided to use:
+1. **Adjust policy**: Work in Progress.
 CREATE POLICY "Users can access their own data"
   ON your_table
   FOR SELECT, INSERT, UPDATE, DELETE
   USING (user_id = auth.uid());
 with singe schema instead of user=schema.

-2. **Finish web-site**: www.psy-supabase.com is already live with Index, chat, supabase, etc. sections.
-Add logging using password.

-3. **Integrate vector search in chatbot**: The hipothese about "every thought is connected" was prove in one of the 'test_real_data' folder testing Script.
-Now need to integrate it to the Chat.
+2. **Integrate vector search in chatbot**: The hipothese about "every thought is connected" was proven in one of the 'test_real_data' folder testing Script.
+Now there is need to integrate it to the Chat.

-4*. **Emotion Trajectory**: Track a client’s emotional changes over time.
+3*. **Emotion Trajectory**: Track a client’s emotional changes over time.

-5*. **AI Integration**: Expand AI in the project with a 'knowledge database' to enhance response generation from user input on life, problems, and therapy expectations.
+4*. **AI Integration**: Expand AI in the project with a 'knowledge database' to enhance response generation from user input on life, problems, and therapy expectations.

 ## Implementation Status